Niger Delta mangroves: Socio-ecological vitality

 The Niger Delta mangrove forests play critical roles for 60% of local peoples who rely on the land and sea for survival.
 The forests contribute local therapeutic, amenity, heritage, spiritual, and existence values.
 Responses from a survey conducted in 2007 and 2008 evaluating mangrove social value in three Niger Delta communities indicated approximately 85% of participant households had previously utilized mangrove vegetation as a medicinal remedy and between 65% and 71% of villagers recognized the mangrove forests as a place of repose.
-Further, each study village relied on the local mangrove forest for carrying out cultural traditions (relying on forest as an ancestral burying site or place of festivity such as in Buguma), spiritual significance, and the survival of locally resource-dependent communities.

-Another study evaluating the socio-economic importance of mangrove forests to 950 households residing in Akassa, Bayelsa revealed a strong connection between mangroves and the primary and secondary occupations of individuals living in proximity to the forests.
-The study noted that while not all residents' vocations directly relied on mangrove resource extraction, all households depended on the forest for resources to fulfill their basic physiological needs (such as fuelwood, mangrove material for medicine, wood to construct shelter, and forest space for hunting sustenance staples like snails, fish and crab).
 The Niger Delta mangrove forests directly (through raw materials) and indirectly (through forest-based products) offer economically beneficial resources for Nigerian rural and urban communities alike, with eight out of the ten most lucrative vocations dependent on thriving mangrove populations.
 These occupations include canoe carving, logging, timber harvesting, building, fishing, sawmilling, traditional medicine, and trading.

-Ecological Restoration Blueprint for Mangroves in the Niger Delta

-The Center for Environment and Human Rights Development (CEHRD), a non-governmental organization situated in the Niger Delta region, collaborated with various stakeholders, including local inhabitants, initiating multiple initiatives.
-These initiatives aimed at educating the local populace in systematic mangrove restoration and conservation practices.
-The projects encompassed practical training and focused group dialogues involving local communities, governmental bodies, coastal restoration specialists, regulatory bodies, non-profit organizations, and the academic sector.
-These efforts resulted in the formulation of a viable framework for the restoration and conservation of mangroves.
-In the subsequent sections, we elaborate on the responsibilities of stakeholders in attaining sustainable mangrove restoration and conservation.